AzDeltaQQ/335info/README.md

 This orientation is consistent across the global map and local model space, though pivot conventions vary depending on the asset type.

 The fundamental unit of measurement is the **yard**.
-The global world is partitioned into a 64x64 grid of tiles, designated as ADT blocks.
+The global world is partitioned into a 64×64 grid of tiles, designated as ADT blocks.
 Each tile measures exactly 1600 feet, or 533.3333 yards.
 Consequently, the entire map span is 34,133.33312 yards.
-The coordinate origin $(0, 0, 0)$ is situated at the geographic center of the map, meaning that the maximum and minimum world coordinates are $\pm 17,066.66656$ yards.
+The coordinate origin (0, 0, 0) is situated at the geographic center of the map, meaning that the maximum and minimum world coordinates are ±17,066.66656 yards.

 > **Note:** A common error in external tools is the inversion of the Y-axis; it must be remembered that moving "Right" in the game world (facing North) corresponds to decreasing Y-values.